 For frost-sensitive transplants like tomato, basil and zinnia, it's essential to transplant them after your final frost.
 Keep in mind that soil takes longer to warm than air, so resist transplanting til nights are consistently above 50 F for optimum plant growth.
 Bring them out to harden off before Memorial Day, by all means; just be sure to bring in your tropical vegetables (tomato, pepper, eggplant, tomatillo, ground cherry) if night temperatures may fall below 50 F. Pepper and eggplant, especially, are prone to pouting if they experience such cool weather, even briefly.
 Less sensitive plants like cosmos and parsley won't mind if they're out in a night less than 50, as long as it's above freezing.

 If you haven't already, dive into our Transplant Chart.
 It's one of the many resources you'll find in my ebook, Rise & Shine: Starting Seeds with Ease.
 You'll learn, among much else, when to start seeds indoors, when you can harden them off and when, finally, you can transplant.
-Snag your copy here for just the cost of a few seed packets.
+Get your copy here.

 Rise & Shine: Starting Seeds with Ease is full of great resources, including this Transplant Chart.